wshekrota/convertcsv2json/README.md

 struct to do this is less flexible and static.
 By mapping the column headers to data for each row we make it instantly addressable using a key and line number.
 This is a more dynamic process.
-To consume this interface you probably know you cannot just index it you must range over it or convert it to a slice of the types in question.
+Returned is a byte array of serialization or json.
+After decode you must range over it or convert it to a slice of the types in question.
-Remember what is returning is a byte array, a serial string of json which needs decode.

 example output:
 wshek@pop-os:~/go/src/src/github.com/wshekrota/convertcsv2json$ ./convertcsv2json